meta-company/makex/documents/source/syntax-macros.md

 This feature may be disabled or removed.
 ```

-Macros allow defining functions that create tasks or return values.
+Macros allow defining functions that create Tasks or return values.

 For example, in a Makex File: